mabrobotics/MD80-x-CANdle-Documentation/software_package/CANdleSDK/CANdletool/Commands.md

 # Commands

-CANdle Tool CLI tree is build around each of devices provided by MAB.
+CANdleTool CLI tree is build around each of devices provided by MAB.
 There it is split into actions that can be performed.

 ## CANdle